wordofwarning/wordofwarning.org/current/2026-emergency/evening/index.md

 **Lowri Evans** · *The Smallest Thing in the World*

 *The Smallest Thing in the World* will see Lowri Evans thaw her last frozen embryo.
 Come and give her smallest ever creation the biggest send off and contemplate life and death in the same breath.
 A once in a lifetime show.
 Literally.

+Sound design by Andrew Heath.<br>Thanks to Professor Daniel Brison and Roshana Rubin Mayhew.

 I am an artist based in Manchester, I make intimate art projects in unusual places with complete strangers.
 Art is my way of saying ‘sometimes I feel like this, do you?’